Long Island Domestic Violence Attorney

 In New York, authorities take domestic violence cases very seriously.
 You can expect aggressive prosecution if you’re accused of domestic violence.
 It can be a very challenging, uphill battle.
 Most New York police departments will require you to be arrested as soon as a relative or partner reports that there has been violence.
-This policy gives little to no meaning to the presumption that you are innocent.
+With this policy in place you may, at times, feel that there is little meaning left to the presumption that you are innocent.

 Domestic violence cases are so labeled based on the victim’s relationship with the defendant.
 New York courts call domestic violence cases family offenses.
 Family offenses are crimes committed against members of the same household or family.
 However, the actual definition goes much further than this.